WordExplain

 Evaluation of the Gap Theory:

 The Gap Theory demands that the Hebrew word "was" (hayata) in Gen. 1:2 be translated "became."
-This is lexically permissible, but not grammatically preferable in this context because the initial clause of verse 2 begins in Hebrew with a waw disjunctive, not a waw consecutive (Constable, p.
+This is lexically permissible, but not grammatically preferable in this context because the initial clause of Gen. 1:2 begins in Hebrew with a waw disjunctive, not a waw consecutive (Constable, p.
 12)

 There is no explicit information anywhere in Scripture that a pre-Adamic original creation of the earth in the dateless past ever existed.
 This is merely a theory which lacks solid evidence.